 The Texas Family Code contains the statutes that govern a divorce case as well as child custody determinations.
-Texas Family Code section 153.254 does state that a court will need to create an appropriate order when dealing with a child under the age of three.
+Texas Family Code section 153.254 states that a court will need to create an appropriate order when dealing with a child under the age of three.

-There is little guidance, however, on what “appropriate” means leaving a great deal of discretion to the judge.
+However, there is little guidance on what “appropriate” means, leaving a great deal of discretion to the judge.

 What occurs with some frequency is a judge implementing a “stair-step” visitation order that allows the non-primary parent more time with the child the older the child gets.